Dhruvil-at/hackathon-backend/src/docs/layered-architecture-SOP.md

 The innermost layer containing enterprise-wide business rules and entities.
 This layer has no dependencies on other layers.

 - **Entities**: Core business objects with intrinsic business rules
 - **Interfaces**: Contracts that domain services will implement, enums for value objects
 - **Services**: Domain-specific business logic implementations

 ### 2. Application Layer

 Contains application-specific business rules.
 It orchestrates the flow of data and implements use cases that define the operations available to the presentation layer.

 - **Use Cases**: One class per use case, implementing specific business logic
 - **DTOs**: Data Transfer Objects for input/output
 - **Factories**: Classes that create and configure use cases with their dependencies
 - **Use Case Mappers**: Specialized mappers for specific use case transformations

 ### 3. Repository Layer

 Defines interfaces for data access.
 These interfaces are implemented by the infrastructure layer.

 - **Repository Interfaces**: Contracts that repository implementations must fulfill
 - **Query Specifications**: Objects that define query criteria

 ### 4. Infrastructure Layer

 Contains adapters that convert data from external agencies (like databases, APIs) to the format expected by the inner layers.

 - **Repository Implementations**: Classes that implement the repository interfaces
 - **External Service Adapters**: Wrappers around external APIs
 - **Database Access**: Concrete implementations of data access logic
 - **Query Builders**: Classes that build complex queries for data retrieval

 ### 5. Presentation Layer

 Handles HTTP requests, input validation, and response formatting.

 - **Controllers**: Handlers for API endpoints
 - **Routes**: HTTP route definitions
 - **Validation**: Input validation logic
 - **View Models/DTOs**: Specialized data structures for the UI
 - **Interfaces**: Type definitions for request parameters

 ## Implementation Process

 ### 1. Define Domain Layer

 - Start by defining the core domain entities and interfaces in the `domain` folder
 - Create entity classes using a property bag pattern with private properties and public getters
 - Define value objects for immutable data structures
 - Create enums for representing domain concepts with a fixed set of values
 - Implement domain service interfaces in the `domain/services` folder
 - Use static factory methods to create and validate domain entities
 - Separate properties interfaces from entity classes for better type checking
 - Keep domain entities focused on their core business logic
 - Ensure entities expose only the methods needed for their behavior

 ### 2. Create Repository Interfaces

 - Create interfaces for data access in the `repositories` folder
 - These interfaces should be independent of any specific database implementation
 - Define methods that reflect domain language, not data access specifics
 - Create a base repository interface for common operations

 ### 3. Create Service Interfaces

 - Define service interfaces in the `services` folder
 - Services should represent domain operations that don't fit in entities
 - Keep service interfaces focused on a single responsibility
 - Define clear contracts with well-typed parameters and return values

 ### 4. Create Application Layer

 - Implement use cases in the `application/useCases` folder
 - Organize each use case in its own folder with all related components
 - Each use case should represent one atomic operation the system can perform
 - Create separate files for each component of the use case:
   - Main use case class
   - Factory class
   - Request/response DTOs
   - Use case specific mappers
 - Keep use cases focused on orchestrating domain entities and services
 - Use Promise.all for parallel operations to optimize performance
 - Implement proper error handling and validation
 - Create clear, well-defined input and output DTOs

 ### 5. Implement Infrastructure Layer

 - Implement repository interfaces in the `infrastructure/repositories` folder
 - Create a base repository for common data access patterns
 - Implement data mappers to convert between domain and persistence models
 - Create query builders for complex data access
 - Implement adapter classes for external services
 - Use the adapter pattern to insulate the domain from external dependencies

 ### 6. Implement Domain Services

 - Implement service interfaces defined in the `services` folder
 - Place implementations in the `domain/services` folder
 - Keep service implementations focused on domain logic
 - Use dependency injection for external dependencies
 - Ensure services work with domain entities, not DTOs

 ### 7. Create Mappers

 - Implement mappers to transform data between layers
 - Create use case specific mappers for specialized transformations
 - Use consistent naming conventions (toDomain, toDto, toPersistence)
 - Keep mappers focused on a single transformation responsibility
 - Create separate mapper classes for complex transformations
 - Implement mappers with static methods for easier usage

 ### 8. Create Presentation Layer

 - Define routes in `presentation/routes`
--   Implement controllers in `presentation/controllers` that use the application use cases
+- Implement controllers with static methods in `presentation/controllers`
--   Add request validation in `presentation/validation`
+- Add validation schemas in `presentation/validation`
--   Create interfaces for request parameters in `presentation/interfaces`
+- Create middleware for error handling in `presentation/middleware`
--   Use dependency injection to wire dependencies together
+- Use the express-joi-validation library for request validation
+- Implement error handlers for validation and other errors

+### 9. Configure Module Exports

+- Update the main `modules/index.ts` file to import and export all module routes
+- Mount routes with appropriate base paths
+- Configure middleware for error handling

 ## Code Examples